-This was the second of 5 consecutive #1 Country hits that Parton had after establishing herself as a solo artist.
+This was the second of five consecutive #1 Country hits that Parton had after establishing herself as a solo artist.

 Parton later recorded a second version of this song for the 1982 film The Best Little Whorehouse In Texas, which she starred in along with Burt Reynolds.
-The second version not only became a #1 Country hit (like the first version), but also became a crossover hit, reaching #53 on the pop charts.
+The second version not only became a #1 Country hit (like the first version), but also became a crossover hit, reaching #53 on the Hot 100.

 Other artists who have covered this song include Kenny Rogers, Linda Ronstadt, Sarah Washington, and Roger Whittaker. (thanks, Jerro - New Alexandria, PA, for above 3)